-All Visual Arts students at Assumption engage in hands-on creative work and acquire an in-depth foundation in art history that enables them to understand and appreciate theory and practice.
+All Studio Arts students at Assumption engage in hands-on creative work and acquire a foundation in art history that enables them to understand and appreciate theory and practice.

-Many Visual Arts majors also choose to concentrate in education so they can teach art at the elementary, middle or high school level.
+Many Studio Arts majors also choose to concentrate in education so they can teach art at the elementary, middle or high school level.

 Opportunities outside the Classroom